TACC/Core-Portal-Deployment-Lifecycle-Procedures/index.md

 **This is living documentation that will be reviewed and updated regularly.**

 The primary focus of this documentation is on Phases 6 through 8 (_Deployments_, _Operations_ and _Monitoring_).
 Phases 1 through 5 (_Planning_, _Code_, _Builds_, _Testing_, _Releases_) will only contain documentation that is globally relevant to all `Core-*` projects and codebases.
-The majority of the relevant documentation for these procedures is located in other repositories (links to each of which can be found under the [resources](pages/resources#top) page).
+The majority of the documentation detailing these procedures is located in other repositories (links to each of which can be found under the [resources](pages/resources#top) page).
 The procedural documentation for Phase 9 is currently being developed.

 ## Table of Contents